Content | October 7, 2016

 The Effects of Keyword Cannibalisation

-Pointless Anchor Text – The quality of internal anchor text will be devalued as the same subject terms will link to multiple pages.
+Pointless Anchor Text – The quality of internal linking anchor text will be devalued as the same subject terms will link to multiple pages.

 Divided External Links – If you have multiple pages optimised for the same keyword, it is likely that you also have external links to different pages too.
 As a result, the authority these links provide will be spread widely, rather than concentrated in one place.